andrijun0406/csc-lab-mslab-azurestackhci23h2/README.md

         Get-NetIPConfiguration | Where-Object IPV4defaultGateway | Get-NetAdapter | Sort-Object Name | Select-Object -Skip 1 | Set-NetIPInterface -Dhcp Disabled
     } -Credential $Credentials
 ```
+> Make sure also management NIC has the same consistent name accross the whole cluster nodes
-* Configure NTP Servers and Set the time zone to UTC
+* Configure NTP Servers and Set the time zone to UTC.
 First you need to disable Timesync from Hyper-V. Run following command on Hyper-V Host! (applies to nested environment only)
 ```powershell
 Get-VM *dcoffee-th-mc660* | Disable-VMIntegrationService -Name "Time Synchronization"